sommcoder/jsx-to-suitescript-transpiler/README.md

 Creating a UI for a Suitelet is nice and all but ONLY creating a static UI isn't useful in many situations.
 Often, we want fields to be populated dynamically using something like a Saved Search in NetSuite.

-Enter the the <Search> component.
-Search can allow us to populate our Fields and declare them simultaneously if we wrap <Field>'s in a <Search> component.
+Enter the Search component.
+Search can allow us to populate our Fields and declare them simultaneously if we wrap Field's in a Search component.
 Only wrap the components you need to populate, and provide the column prop on the Field that you'd like to populate the search with.

 ```javascript
 const filters = [["item", "anyof", "name"], "AND", ["mainline", "is", "F"]];